-Monica is a Clinical Outreach Associate and a Project 55 Fellow.
+Monica is a Senior Clinical Outreach Associate.
 She is a recent graduate of Princeton University, where she majored in Ecology and Evolutionary Biology and minored in Global Health and Health Policy.
 Her thesis research concentrated on mapping the social networks of two different zebra species in central Kenya.
 Monica is excited to join the team to help foster relationships with OpenBiome’s clinical partners and to promote access to FMT!

 Jane Williams, MD MPH

 Jane has recently joined the Health and Medical Management team as a Medical Director at Blue Cross Blue Shield of Massachusetts working with the Alternate Quality Contract Support team and supporting contracting, credentialing and corporate peer review committees.
 She practiced family medicine for 14 years in the Merrimack Valley.
 Most recently, Jane worked as a medical director at Parexel International providing scientific and strategic guidance to clients as well as supporting protocol development, regulatory submissions, evaluation of new technologies and safety monitoring.
 Jane earned her undergraduate degree from Dartmouth College, her doctor of medicine at Albany Medical College of Union University and a master’s degree in public health from the Harvard School of Public Health.